What is the full form of a CD?

 - The Compact Disc-Read Only Memory (CD-ROM) is a common and standard optical disc used during computer data processing.

 - Recordable Compact Disc (CD-R) has a write process option.
-It is made of quality dye that, as light strikes on it, reflects various colours.
+It is made of quality dye that reflects various colours as light strikes it.
 The CD-R has a life span of 20 to 100 years.

-- The ReWritable Compact Disc (RW-CD) is a disc where material can be removed and rewritten over and over again.
+- The ReWritable Compact Disc (RW-CD) is a disc where material can be removed and rewritten repeatedly.

-- The Video Compact Disc(VCD) helps you to see a moving picture on the screen easily.
+- The Video Compact Disc(VCD) helps you to see a moving picture on the screen quickly.

 Benefits of CD